mbotto2810/blur_filter/README.md

 approaches of implementing a blur filter.
 The median blur filter was the default option and i chose that filter.

+## Guide on the files
+The _doc_ folder contains the latex template that i used and the intermediate files in obtaining the document.
+The _src_ folder contains all the source code for the blur filter The _data_ folder contains all the images.
+Feel free to add any .jpg image that you want.
+The _parent_ directory contains this file, the Makefile, the test script with /bin/sh environment, a precompiled pdf in my machine if you dont want to run in yours and finally the original project assignment in portuguese.

 ## Requirements